orjules/kalman/simple_matrix_filter/AboutSimpleMatrixFilter.md

 ![](images/plot_high_uncertainty.png)

 A higher uncertainty means a smoother graph, but also a slower reaction.
 This is probably something that needs to be tested with real sensors.

+Another lesson I learned is that the mathematical notation with single letters is not very easy to read.
+So in future implementations I will write them out to make things clearer.

+Lastly I learned that the basic linear algebra library is very useful.